 “A new dryad?”

 “A child.
 From death comes life.
 For us, at least,” Eresh said.
 He slowly approached the caindlewood, the others reluctantly following, and caressed the smooth bark.
-“We view death differently than the rest of you.
+“That’s why we view death differently than the rest of you.
 One person is gone, yes, but they become another.”

 “Gareth, you said there was a whole farm of these?”
 Leandros asked, horrified.
 “A field of dead dryads?”

-Eftychia and Eresh led Gareth and Leandros around downtown Gallontea, Eresh pointing out old and interesting architecture and providing them with historical tidbits while Eftychia gave them a more self-centric tour—“This is my favorite restaurant!” and “Here’s where I got in my first fight!”
+Eresh gestured for Eftychia to carry on.
+They proceeded through downtown Gallontea, Eresh pointing out old architecture and providing historical context while Eftychia gave them a more self-centric tour—“This is my favorite restaurant!” and “Here’s where I got in my first fight!”

-After an hour of this, Eftychia looked over her shoulder and hummed thoughtfully.
+After an hour of this, Eftychia looked over her shoulder, watching the street behind them a moment, then turned to Leandros.
 “Lion cub?”

 “Yes, Ms. Jones?”
 Leandros asked, already resigned to the endearment.